ActiDoo/clusterrebootd/docs/STATE.md

   triggering a reboot.
 Optional `--skip-health` and `--skip-lock` flags allow operators to bypass the health script or etcd lock when running offline diagnostics.
+- CLI exit codes now follow the PRD contract: health blocks return 3, lock contention returns 4, kill switches return 5, and the long-running `run` command propagates the last blocked outcome when it exits on a signal.
+  Documentation covering the exit-code behaviour was added for operators.
 - The orchestration loop now retries transient runtime failures with an exponential backoff and listens for SIGINT/SIGTERM so operators can stop the daemon cleanly when managed by service supervisors.